Huntington, Virginia

 Huntington is a census-designated place (CDP) in Fairfax County, Virginia, United States.
-The population was 11,267 at the 2010 census.
+As of the 2020 census, Huntington had a population of 13,749.
 It is located adjacent to the southern border of the city of Alexandria and is part of the Washington metropolitan area.
 Its main component is the namesake Huntington subdivision, a late-1940s neighborhood of mainly duplex homes.

 In June 2006, the lower-lying northern section was ravaged by floods due to a torrential rainstorm that sent adjoining Cameron Run over its banks.

-Nevertheless, it remains popular with first-time home buyers due largely to its proximity to the Huntington Metro station, the southern terminus of Metrorail's Yellow Line.
+The Washington Metro's Yellow Line terminates at the Huntington Metro station.
 There are also several high-rise apartment and condominium complexes on and near U.S. Route 1 where much of the CDP's population resides.
 The area is included in ZIP code 22303 and has an Alexandria mailing address, although it is outside the city limits.

 Geography

 Huntington is located in southeastern Fairfax County at (38.792563, −77.072120).
 It is bordered to the north by the city of Alexandria, to the southeast by Belle Haven, and to the west by Rose Hill.
 U.S. Route 1 forms the border between Huntington and Belle Haven, and the boundary with Rose Hill is drawn to follow Poag Street, Shaffer Drive, Florence Lane, and Telegraph Road.
 Downtown Alexandria (Old Town) is 2 mi to the northeast, and downtown Washington, D.C. is 10 mi to the north.

 According to the United States Census Bureau, the Huntington CDP has a total area of 2.9 sqkm, of which 2.8 sqkm is land and 0.1 sqkm, or 3.47%, is water.